 - When the switch is turned on, a High voltage power supply applies to cross the flashlight or flash tube and the flashlight gives energy to the laser material in the laser discharge tube.

-- This absorbed energy causes most of the electrons contains in the atom of the laser material to be excited at the high energy level from its ground state.
+- This absorbed energy causes most of the electrons contained in the atom of the laser material to be excited at the high energy level from its ground state.

-- After a short duration, The electrons of the high energy level comes to the ground state, they emit photons.
+- After a short duration, The electrons of the high energy level come to the ground state, and they emit photons.

-- These emitted photons stimulate the excited electrons to returns to their ground state.
+- These emitted photons stimulate the excited electrons to return to their ground state.
 Thus, producing more photons.

 - As the Photon concentration increases, the laser is formed.

-- A 100% reflective mirror is used to reflect all the photons back to the laser material and a semi-reflective mirror reflects some of the photons back and escaping photons through a semi-reflective mirror forms a high energy laser beam.
+- A 100% reflective mirror is used to reflect all the photons back to the laser material and a semi-reflective mirror reflects some of the photons back and escaping photons through a semi-reflective mirror form a high-energy laser beam.

 - Then a lens is used to focus the laser beam on the workpiece to be machined.

-- Interaction of laser and workpiece produces a large amount of heat and thus vaporizing the surface of the workpiece.
+- The interaction of laser and workpiece produces a large amount of heat and thus vaporizing the surface of the workpiece.